jwithington/personal-goals/content-list/movies.md

 # Goal: 52 movies this year (shooting for weekly)

+📽 Please send your recommendations and I'll add them! 🎬

 ### Oldish Stuff I've never seen
 - Bill and teds
 - Goodfellas